cyrus-/typy/README.md

+NOTE: Tydy is still under development and not intended for public consumption in any way.
+Most of what's written below is still aspirational.
+See this paper for more details on what I'm working on: https://github.com/cyrus-/papers/blob/master/typy-2016/typy-2016.pdf.

 Tydy
 ====
 Tydy (pronounced "tidy") is a statically typed, functional-first programming language in the ML tradition. ``tydy`` (pronounced "tie dye") is an implementation of Tydy as a Python library.